FENECON Home 10 assembly and operating instructions

 FENECON Home 10 is a Back-up power capability Battery energy storage system that can build its own household power grid.
 Lithium iron phosphate batteries (LiFePO4) are used in this modular system for storing electrical energy.

 4.1.
-System configuration - general overview
+System configuration — General overview

 4.2.
 System design variants

 4.2.1.
-Standard setup with Back-up Power
+Standard setup with emergency power

 Item | Description |